maazhasnainkhan/fall23-mcw-maazhasnainkhan/HW5/HW5-report.md

 **Urbanization:** The observed trends may also reflect the urbanization of these states, with people moving from rural areas to cities in search of better amenities and quality of life.

+In summary, factors such as economic opportunities, business environments, lifestyle preferences, and public policies can all contribute to the observed population dynamics in California, Texas, and Florida.
+Further analysis and research can be conducted to validate these hypotheses and gain a deeper understanding of the underlying reasons for the population shifts in these states.

 ## References

 * Third Dataset Raw, [dataset_3_raw.xls](dataset_3_raw.xls)